pimentel/voicecode-ftp/README.md

 - `baxley`: go back
 - `freshly`: refresh the page
 - `marco`: perform a search
+- `edit file`: opens the currently selected file to be edited remotely

 These commands are contained in the following packages:

 - common